Estella Marie Thompson: Media appearances

 Thompson only learned who her client had been when reporters besieged her house the day after her arrest.
 In the publicity that ensued in the days after her encounter with Grant, Thompson appeared on television shows, including The Howard Stern Show and Danny Bonaduce's short-lived Danny!.
 She appeared in a television commercial promoting a Los Angeles radio station, a commercial for a Brazilian lingerie company, in semi-nude pictures for soft-porn magazines like Penthouse, and as a presenter on UK pornography channel Television X. In 1996, she played herself in an X-rated docu-drama based on the incident, Sunset and Divine: The British Experience.
 In September 1996, she made an appearance at the professional wrestling show Fight the Power.

 Thompson continued to stay in the public eye, appearing in Joey Buttafuoco's public-access television show in 1998, on Judge Judy in 1996, and on the Danish documentary series Negermagasinet in 2005.
 She was the subject of the biopic Million Dollar Hooker in 2006 and appeared on Hollywood Lives, an ITV television series, in 2007.

 Personal life

 Thompson has been reported to have earned a total of $1.6 million from publicity related to her arrest with Grant.
 As a result, she and her manager, partner, and father of her children, Alvin C. Brown, bought a four-bedroom home in Beverly Hills.
 Thompson has said the money she earned from interviews and endorsements after the 1995 interrupted dalliance has allowed her to put her daughters through private school.
 "Everything worked out for the better," she said in 2007: "It helped me turn it into something positive … I was blessed that it could get me out of that lifestyle."

-Grant, asked in a 2003 London Times interview about how he viewed his encounter with Thompson, said, "I think, ultimately, the pros and cons about evened out, actually.
-I remember saying to my agent the night of the event – I was very drunk – 'Is this bad for my career?'
-He was a very Hollywood guy, for whom everything is fantastic, and even he ... had to say: 'Oh, it's not great.'
-But on the other hand, there were odd things coming out of it that were quite positive, in a way.
-So I have to say, in all honesty, I think it was kind of neutral."